wp-plugins/imagelens/readme.txt

 Bugfix: Enable all images fixed.

 == Screenshots ==
+1. No Women were objectified in the making of this plugin
-1. ImageLens effect with strong border and drop-shadow
+2. ImageLens effect with strong border and drop-shadow
-2. ImageLens effect with no border and inset shadow
+3. ImageLens effect with no border and inset shadow
-3. Editor Settings
+4. Editor Settings

 == Changelog ==
 = 2.0.1 =